data-integrations/database-plugins/cloudsql-postgresql-plugin/docs/CloudSQLPostgreSQL-batchsink.md

 ----------
 **Reference Name:** Name used to uniquely identify this sink for lineage, annotating metadata, etc.

+**Use Connection** Whether to use a connection.
+If a connection is used, you do not need to provide the credentials.

+**Connection** Name of the connection to use.
+Project and service account information will be provided by the connection.
+You also can use the macro function ${conn(connection-name)}.

 **Driver Name:** Name of the JDBC driver to use.

 **Database:** CloudSQL PostgreSQL database name.